Nalipp/rack-framework/README.md

 ```

 ## basic routing example
-env['REQUEST_PATH'] can be used to access the request path, which can be combined with a case statement, don't forget to require_relative to reference other ruby pages.
+env['REQUEST_PATH'] can be used to access the request path, which can be combined with a case statement for basic routing, don't forget to require_relative to reference other ruby pages.

 ```
 require_relative 'name_of_example'